jelder/bownse/README.md

 If you don't use Slack, I envy you.
 It's a pretty mediocre system especially for developers.

 ## Contributing
+Obviously, you are expected to follow the [contributor code of conduct](http://contributor-covenant.org/version/1/0/0/).

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)